Gittins' theorem under uncertainty: Overview of Bandits under uncertainty

-We begin by considering play of the $m$th machine.
-For notational simplicity, we will omit the superscript $(m)$. \paragraph{Step A.1} Observe that the robust Gittins index is the \emph{minimum} compensation for which we are indifferent between continuing to play the bandit (with compensation) and stopping play.
+We begin by considering play of the $m$th machine (with the superscript $(m)$ omitted). \paragraph{Step A.1} Observe that the robust Gittins index is the \emph{minimum} compensation for which we are willing to continue to play the bandit (with compensation).

-By considering the corresponding optimal stopping problem, we must have a positive net expected cost when continuing to play to an arbitrary stopping time, i.e. for any positive stopping time (from the perspective of time $s$) $\tau \in \mathcal{T}(s)$, we have
+By minimality, the net expected cost under optimal play must be zero (Theorem \ref{no benefit lemma}), i.e.